Written by Devan T. Penegar & edited by Camille Dalke-Rogers.

 A research study conducted by the University of Alabama on the effects of stress revealed that people who experienced sexual assault at a tender age had physical alteration to the hippocampus.
 The hippocampus is the part of the brain that handles stress, learning ability and memory.
 It interacts closely with the medial prefrontal, the area of the brain that controls reactions to anxiety and fear.
 When somebody suffers from the PTSD, their brain becomes so active that the hippocampus’ volume or size can reduce by eight to ten percent.
 The rate of shrinkage in victims of sexual violence was concluded to be five percent higher than that of people who suffered from PTSD caused by other factors.

 After reading about this research I couldn’t help but wonder, “What would a scan of my brain show?
 How much damage has been done?”

-Sometimes, not often but sometimes, I found myself connecting with a random hookup on a more than physical level.
-Of course, I denied these feelings and would ignore any texts or phone calls that came in the days following sex.
-I’m sure they took it personally.
-Obviously I didn’t take the time to explain that it had more to do with me, not them.
-Those girls were a part of this world, creatures fully immersed in it.
+Of course, I denied myself.
+I’m sure she took it personally.
+Obviously I didn’t take the time to explain that it had more to do with me, not her.
+She belonged to the world, just like all creatures fully immersed in it.
 Not me.
 At that time I just wanted to observe.
 I wanted to detach from all emotions and move through this planet as a mere spectator.